 It is recommended that you perform the Auto Level on a flat, level section of road.

 Selecting the 'Clear' option will remove any offset applied to the pitch channel.

 Slip Angle Translation

-In twin antenna mode you may wish to take slip measurements from other locations on the vehicle, for instance the centre of gravity or slip over the wheels.
-This can be set using the SLIP TRANSLATION function in VBOX Manager.
-The five additional locations are set using longitudinal and lateral offsets from the primary antenna location (antenna 1 in the picture below).
-Longitudinal translation offsets should be defined as positive when forward of the primary antenna, negative when behind the antenna.
-Lateral translation offsets should be defined as negative when to the left of the antenna, positive when to the right.
+In Dual Antenna mode you may wish to take slip measurements from other locations on the vehicle, for instance the centre of gravity or slip over the wheels.
+This can be set using the Slip Translation function in VBOX Manager.
+The five additional locations are set using Ahead/Behind and Left/Right offsets from the primary antenna location (antenna 1 in the picture below).

 VBSS100SL - Gyro assistance: VBSS100SL has an integrated gyroscope which requires the unit to be mounted flat.
 The Gyro Yaw Rate will be used in the calculated slip channels as the signal to noise ratio is much lower than the GPS derived yaw rate.
 Therefore no extra noise is added during the slip translation process.

-In section 1 on the diagram below there is a lateral offset between the primary antenna and the target area for slip measurement.
-Same again for section 2, there is a longitudinal offset.
-These offsets will need to be applied by VBOX Manager (ensure you apply the correct sign when entering the offsets).
+In section 1 on the diagram below there is a Left offset between the primary antenna and the target area for slip measurement.
+Same again for section 2, there is an Ahead offset.
+These offsets will need to be applied by VBOX Manager.

-Each calculated slip point will require two offsets, LAT & LNG (or lateral & longitudinal), for the VBOX to calculate the channels correctly.
-Note: if the primary antenna moves the offsets will need to be measured again, for example swapping between a pitch and roll setup.
+Each calculated slip point will require two offsets, Ahead/Behind and Left/Right for the VBOX to calculate the channels correctly.
+Note: If the primary antenna moves, the offsets will need to be measured again, for example swapping between a pitch and roll setup.